shyamvjosys/gm/README.md

 - **Total Commits**: Total number of commits made by the user in the time period
 - **Average Coding Days**: Team-wide average of coding days per user

+### P90/P95 Percentile Metrics
+- **P90 Merge Time**: The 90th percentile of PR merge times across all PRs - 90% of PRs are merged within this time
+- **P95 Merge Time**: The 95th percentile of PR merge times across all PRs - 95% of PRs are merged within this time
+- **P90 Coding Days**: The 90th percentile of coding days across all users - 90% of users have this many or fewer coding days
+- **P95 Coding Days**: The 95th percentile of coding days across all users - 95% of users have this many or fewer coding days
+- These metrics help identify performance benchmarks and outliers in team productivity

 ### Understanding the Data
 - **Large Line Changes**: May indicate feature development or major refactoring
 - **Small Frequent Changes**: Often suggests bug fixes or incremental improvements